-Engage with the Jessup community as we support your enrollment journey.
-Come review your class schedule, meet program representatives, staff, and other incoming students, finish enrollment, and enjoy an evening of food and worship.
-This is an event that will prepare incoming students for their first semester at Jessup.
-Unsure if you're coming to Jessup?
-We still want you here!
-Take a campus tour and join us for fellowship, food and worship.
-Find out more at jessup.edu/ready.
+Engage with the Jessup community as we support your transition to college.
+Come review your class schedule, meet program representatives, campus resources, staff, and other incoming students, finish registration, and enjoy opportunities for food and connection.
+NSO will prepare incoming students for their first semester at Jessup.
+Find out more at jessup.edu/ready jessup.edu/nso